Takhtsinhji: Life

 In 1886, he was promoted to GCSI, and five years later his hereditary title of Thakur was raised to that of Maharaja.
 In 1893 he took advantage of the opening of the Imperial Institute to visit England in order to pay personal homage to Queen Victoria, then sovereign of the British Empire.
 During that occasion, the University of Cambridge awarded him the degree of LL.D.

 As the first pupil of Rajkumar College, Rajkot, Takhtsinhji became its greatest patron and benefactor following his accession to the throne of Bhavnagar.
 He was also a great benefactor to Gujarat College, Fergusson College, and the Wadhwan Girassia School, as well as several girls' and women's schools.
 He founded Samaldas Arts College in 1885, which he named after the later Diwan of State, Samaldas Mehta.
 During his reign, he undertook intensive developments, reformed the revenue department, erected water works and modern docks, extended medical relief, built a port, bridges, hospitals, and schools and worked to and modernize Bhavnagar.
-Celebrated as a "model ruler of a model state" during his own lifetime, the Maharaja died at the Moti Bagh Palace on 29 January 1896 at the age of 38.
+He died at the Moti Bagh Palace on 29 January 1896 at the age of 38.
 He was succeeded as Maharaja of Bhavnagar by his eldest son, Bhavsinhji II.